 "Locking in the heat and keeping the engine bay cool"

-How to apply exhaust wrap
+How to apply thermal bandage type of exhaust wrap

 It is important to keep the exhaust wrap tight and overlap the previous layer slightly with each rotation.

 Small gaps in the exhaust wrap will not affect the overall efficiency of the wrap so you don't have to be paranoid about coating the whole down pipe - joins, mounts and corners can be tricky.